-Get your Doctor’s permission, and begin working on your core and pelvic floor through a program for healing, or with some Pilates guidance.
-It is super important to have some guidance on this, to make sure you are engaging your pelvic floor properly.
+Get your Doctor’s permission, and begin working on your core and pelvic floor through a program for healing or with some Pilates guidance.
+It is super important to have some guidance on this to ensure you are engaging your pelvic floor properly.
 I am finishing my Pre/Post Natal Exercise Specialist certification now, and I can tell you that it is important to engage your breath rhythmically with your pelvic floor.
-I show you how to do this in my program.
+I will show you how to do this in my program.
 This is one of the BEST postpartum recovery tips I can give you!

 Use Stool Softeners:

 This will help your core so much!!
-But, in a different way than you might think.
-Wrapping your belly doesn’t push things in further, so your abs to back to flat.
-But, what it does do is correct your posture and remind you to connect your mind to your abs again.
+But differently then you might think.
+Wrapping your belly doesn’t push things further, so your abs return to the flat.
+But it corrects your posture and reminds you to connect your mind to your abs again.
 I can’t tell you the difference my wrap makes in my posture and how I walk.
-I go over it in my program in depth, but pregnancy dramatically changes our posture with the extra weight and movement of our skeleton, now we need some support to bring it back.
-These belly bands for you to stand up tall and pull your abs in from the inside, which is how you are going to get them to go flat again!
+I go over it in my program in depth, but pregnancy dramatically changes our posture with the extra weight and movement of our skeleton, and now we need some support to bring it back.
+These belly bands are for you to stand up tall and pull your abs in from the inside, which is how you will get them to go flat again!

 Wear the Hospital Underwear:

-These are amazing, and bring a few packs home from the hospital.
-Rock that underwear daily because if there are any leaks or messes, just throw them away.
+These are amazing and bring a few packs home from the hospital.
+Rock that underwear daily because if there are leaks or messes, throw them away.
 Save your clothes for a time when things are less volatile in terms of bodily fluid.
-I remember thinking how crazy all the bodily fluids were from myself and baby after birth.
-Boobs leaking, bleeding, diaper explosions, spit up and sprays were constantly happening, and there was no way out.
+I remember thinking how crazy all the bodily fluids were from myself and the baby after birth.
+Boobs leaking, bleeding, diaper explosions, spit up, and sprays were constantly happening, and there was no way out.
 At least save your underwear.

 Walk Around + Baby Wear:

 Walking is amazing for helping your body heal after birth.
-By getting up and moving around, you can encourage blood flow to the areas that need to heal, keep your strength up and improve your mood.
-If you wear your baby, even better because keeping the baby close to your skin will continue to keep the pheromones working properly.
-This will keep your milk supply healthy, and baby will be so happy listening to your heart.
-You will also have two hands to be able to brush your hair, eat something, or do anything normal.
+By getting up and moving around, you can encourage blood flow to the areas that need to heal, keep your strength up and improve your mood if you wear your baby; even better, keeping the baby close to your skin will continue to keep the pheromones working properly.
+This will keep your milk supply healthy, and the baby will be so happy listening to your heart.
+You will also have two hands to brush your hair, eat something, or do anything normal.
 I highly recommend this carrier.
-Of all the ones I have tried, it is by far my favorite.
+It is my favourite of all the ones I have tried.

 Start Working Out As Soon As Cleared:

 As soon as you are cleared by your doctor, starting a fitness plan is so important!
 It will boost your mood, give you more energy, and keep you strong!
 Being active is much more than just losing weight.
 We sit entirely too much, and our bodies crave moving.
-I highly recommend this app because I LOVE their workouts, and I also recommend walking for 40 minutes minimum 4-5 days a week minimum!
-It is so important to be active and give your body the movement and challenges it needs!
+I also recommend walking for 40 minutes at least 4-5 days a week!
+It is important to be active and give your body the movement and challenges it needs!

 These are the smart postpartum recovery tips I can pass on to you, now that I’ve recovered from three births.

-I am so passionate about it that I’ve been working on my Pre/Post Natal Exercise Specialist Certification, and developed a program just to help mamas heal and recover after baby.
-The goal is to guide you on nutrition, exercises and weight loss, while offering a meal plan and diet guidelines that promote a healthy milk supply and weight loss!
-It has gone over really well so far, and lots of mamas are commenting on how they’ve dropped weight without losing any milk, AT ALL!!
-I have a new Ab Rehab and Pelvic Floor Restore program inside as well, which prescribes your moves, posture control, baby holding and Pilates routine for 3 weeks to get your abs back on track.
+I am so passionate about it that I’ve been working on my Pre/Post Natal Exercise Specialist Certification and developed a program to help mamas heal and recover after a baby.
+The goal is to guide you on nutrition, exercises and weight loss while offering a meal plan and diet guidelines that promote a healthy milk supply and weight loss!
+It has gone over well, and many mamas are commenting on how they’ve dropped weight without losing any milk AT ALL!!
+I have a new Ab Rehab and Pelvic Floor Restore program inside, which prescribes your moves, posture control, baby holding and Pilates routine for 3 weeks to get your abs back on track.
 It has helped me tremendously in my postpartum recovery.